 A. Psychiatry Interview

-Psychiatric evaluation varies on a per patient basis.
-At Orange County, our trained specialists consider interviewing the patient as the core component of a psychiatric evaluation.
+Psychiatric evaluation varies on a per-patient basis.
+At TMS Health and Wellness, our trained specialists consider interviewing the patient as the core component of a psychiatric assessment.

 The components typically covered during a psychiatric interview before making a clinical diagnosis and recommendation include: